 Unless you’re stealing other people’s French fries, Katie doesn’t judge.
 It’s a wonderful reminder that I don’t have to be a perfectionist.

 In a fast-paced world that focuses on performance, nothing is quite as relaxing as spending time with someone who doesn’t care if my socks don’t match.

-Down syndrome has always been part of Katie, and it always will.
+Down syndrome has always been part of Katie, and it always will be.
 I could try to imagine her without it, but it’s like picturing a stranger in my house.
 Down syndrome is who she is, and I wouldn’t have her any other way.

 Unconditional love means loving every part of someone.
 And I love Down syndrome.
 I love the unique shape of her eyes, the contours of her chubby face, and her loud off-key singing voice.
-Down syndrome is part of what makes Katie be Katie, and I wouldn’t change her for the world.
+Down syndrome is part of what makes my sister herself.
+So, I wouldn’t change her for the world.